hugetim/empathy-room/docs/index.md

 ### Who is making Empathy Spot?

 Up until now, it has been the personal project of [Tim Huegerich](https://www.linkedin.com/in/tim-huegerich-26101a8/).
 But if anyone is interested in contributing, check out the [GitHub repository](https://github.com/hugetim/empathyspot) and [project roadmap](https://github.com/hugetim/empathyspot/projects/1) (under construction).
-Interested users can request features and influence design decisions in the [Empathy Spot discussion "Loomio"](https://www.loomio.org/g/CtW4A2KG/empathy-spot-discussion) or on [GitHub](https://github.com/hugetim/empathyspot/issues).
-(Work is ongoing to further develop these avenues.
-I (Tim) am fairly new at this and really welcome suggestions from more experienced developers&mdash;and others!)